wassermanlab/TF-Binding-Matrix/README.md

 # TF binding matrix
 A sparse 3D matrix of ~~1,817,918~~ 2,503,732 bound and open regions across ~~163~~ 175 transcription factors and ~~52~~ 70 cell and tissue types
 ![alt text](https://github.com/wassermanlab/TF-Binding-Matrix/blob/master/matrix.png?raw=true)

 ## News
 01/09/2020 We have expanded the matrix using recent data from [ENCODE](https://www.encodeproject.org/files/ENCFF503GCK/)

 ## Content
-* The `examples` folder contains the sequences of two transcription factors (TFs) and one protein that is not a transcription factor, such as the human serine/threonine-protein kinase [mTOR](https://www.uniprot.org/uniprot/P42345)
-* The `files` folder contains the output of the script [`get_files.py`](https://github.com/wassermanlab/JASPAR-profile-inference/blob/master/files/get_files.py), which downloads TF sequences from [UniProt](https://www.uniprot.org/), DNA-binding domains (DBDs) from [Pfam](https://pfam.xfam.org/), and retrieves cut-offs on the DBD percentage of sequence identity from [Cis-BP](http://cisbp.ccbr.utoronto.ca/), etc.
+* The `data` folder contains scripts to download all the data necessary to build the matrices
+* The `lib` folder contains global functions to be used by all Python scripts
-* The `models` folder contains the similarity regression models created by calling the script [`pairwise.py`](https://github.com/wassermanlab/JASPAR-profile-inference/blob/master/models/pairwise.py) followed by [`regression.py`](https://github.com/wassermanlab/JASPAR-profile-inference/blob/master/models/regression.py)
+* The `matrix` folder contains the Python scripts to build the matrices
-* The script [`infer_profile.py`](https://github.com/wassermanlab/JASPAR-profile-inference/blob/master/infer_profile.py) takes as input the folders `files` and `models`, plus one or more proteic sequences in [FASTA format](https://en.wikipedia.org/wiki/FASTA_format) (_e.g._ a proteome), and infers DNA-binding profiles from JASPAR
-* The file [`environment.yml`](https://github.com/wassermanlab/JASPAR-profile-inference/blob/master/environment.yml) contains the conda environment used to develop the profile inference tool for JASPAR 2020 (see installation)
+* The file [`environment.yml`](https://github.com/wassermanlab/JASPAR-profile-inference/blob/master/environment.yml) contains the conda environment used to build the matrices (see dependencies)

-The original scripts used for the publication of [JASPAR 2016](https://doi.org/10.1093/nar/gkv1176) have been placed in the folder [`version-1.0`](https://github.com/wassermanlab/JASPAR-profile-inference/tree/master/version-1.0).

 ## Dependencies
 * [GNU core utilities](https://www.gnu.org/software/coreutils/) with [Wget](https://www.gnu.org/software/wget/)